 Determining Reorder Points

 There are many arguments as to how inventory should set reorder points.
-Some espouse an approach where the reorder point equals the replenishment time provided you've discounted your safety stock - such as we have.
-For instance, in our example, we've decided to cover 75% of the 8 days of replenishment time.
-Therefore, we've set our safety stock at 6 days of inventory or 762 units.
-If we follow this approach, we might set our reorder point at 1016 units (8 days of replenishment time).
-If we did this, it would still allow us to play around with those 2 potentially uncovered inventory days that we determined from step 4.
+Some espouse an approach where the reorder point equals the replenishment time provided you've discounted your safety stock - such as ours.
+For instance, in our example, we've decided to cover 75% of the eight days of replenishment time.
+Therefore, we've set our safety stock at six days of inventory, or 762 units.

 B = Company places reorder at 1016 units but continues to ship existing inventory for current orders.

-D = As inventory is depleted, the company again places a reorder at 1016 units, but continues shipping product until D. Afterwards, the inventory is propped up again.
+D = As inventory is depleted, the company again places a reorder at 1016 units but continues shipping the product until D. Afterwards, the inventory is propped up again.

-If you want to read more about what these inventory holding costs entail, then please read the following: Sample Inventory Costing Excel Sheet: Graph & Pie-Chart of Expenditures
+If you want to read more about these inventory holding costs, please read the following: Sample Inventory Costing Excel Sheet: Graph & Pie-Chart of Expenditures.

-When it comes to determining safety stock and its impact on inventory holding costs, it’s often a struggle to reconcile those costs versus carrying too much or too little inventory.
-However, it’s wrong to assume that carrying costs are always higher than the cost of losing sales.
-Granted, inventory costs money, but it’s also a necessary evil that all companies need to grow profit.
-When it comes to determining your safety stock, you may have to use trial and error.
-Over time, you’ll be able to make it more accurate.
+When determining safety stock and its impact on inventory holding costs, it's often a struggle to reconcile those costs versus carrying too much or too little inventory.
+However, it's wrong to assume that carrying costs are always higher than the cost of losing sales.
+Granted, inventory costs money, but it's also a necessary evil that all companies need to grow profit.
+You may have to use trial and error when determining your safety stock.
+Over time, you'll be able to make it more accurate.

 In terms of fluctuations in customer demand, this should be addressed through sales forecasts.
-Accounting for seasonality is an essential part of ensuring that safety stock is representative of future demand.
+Accounting for seasonality is essential to ensuring that safety stock is representative of future demand.
 However, companies can also use historical data to support their month-to-month or quarter-to-quarter fluctuations.
 A combination of both is strongly encouraged.

 The four steps I've outlined above are meant to simplify how your company determines its safety stock levels.
 However, if you want to see a more complex calculation, then take the time to review the following link: Safety Stock Calculation.
 It is from a site called www.resourcesystemsconsulting.com.
-The calculation this site uses includes accounting for standard deviation (both in terms of demand and lead time) within your overall safety stock levels.
+This site's calculation includes accounting for standard deviation (both in terms of demand and lead time) within your overall safety stock levels.

 Comments